bellhyve/zelta/README.md

 Zelta, although a recent addition to GitHub, has been rigorously used in production for over five years.
 It has successfully managed the replication of millions of datasets, with a primary emphasis on safety.
 We're currently refining features, finalizing command names, and enhancing documentation.

 We invite individuals of all technical backgrounds who want to protect both personal and organizational mission-critical data to collaborate with us.
 Your input is crucial in making Zelta, and ZFS at large, more accessible and user-friendly.
-By engaging with us, you'll not only contribute to the development of Zelta but also gain the opportunity to receive direct support and insights from our team at (Bell Tower)[https://belltower.it/].
+By engaging with us, you'll not only contribute to the development of Zelta but also gain the opportunity to receive direct support and insights from our team at [Bell Tower](https://belltower.it/).

 ## Goals and Methodology